 - 1. The auditor's report expresses an unmodified opinion on the consolidated financial statements of Lifelong: Health for All. - 2.
-No material weaknesses relating to the consolidated financial statements are reported in the "Independent Auditor's Report Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards." - 3.
+Deficiencies relating to the consolidated financial statements are reported in the "Independent Auditor's Report Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards."
+Items 2022-001 and 2022-002 were deemed to be significant deficiencies. - 3.
 No instances of noncompliance material to the consolidated financial statements of Lifelong: Health for All were disclosed during the audit. - 4.
 No material weaknesses relating to the audit of the major federal award programs are reported in the "Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance as Required by the Uniform Guidance." - 5.
 The auditor's report on compliance for the major federal award programs for Lifelong: Health for All expresses an unmodified opinion. - 6.
 Audit findings relative to the major federal award programs for Lifelong: Health for All are reported in Part C of this Schedule. - 7.
-The program tested as major was "HIV Emergency Relief Project Grants (Ryan White HIV/AIDS Program Part A)" Assistance Listing No. 93.914. - 8.
+The programs tested as major were "Housing Opportunities for Persons with AIDS" Assistance Listing No. 14.241 and "Medical Assistance Program" Assistance Listing No. 93.778. - 8.
 The threshold used for distinguishing between Type A and B programs was \$750,000. - 9.
 Lifelong: Health for All was determined to be a low-risk auditee.

-B. FINDINGS - FINANCIAL STATEMENT AUDIT None
+B. FINDINGS - FINANCIAL STATEMENT AUDIT